Billing & Meters

 What do I need to do?

-If you pay for your energy through a monthly, quarterly or other regular bill, the Energy Price Guarantee will be applied when your bill is calculated.
+For consumers who pay for their energy through a monthly, quarterly or other regular bill, the Energy Price Guarantee will be applied when your bill is calculated.

-You do not need to do anything to apply for the EPG as it will be given to them automatically.
+Customers do not need to do anything to apply for the Energy Price Guarantee (EPG) as it will be given to them automatically.